DerenB/DerenB/README.md

 ### :tent: For Fun

-- Outside of work and coding, I like woodworking and playing video games.
+- Outside of work and coding, I like playing video games and being outside.
-- I am also slowly making plans towards going camping more often.
+- I am designing a plywood sleeping platform to go truck camping with.

 <br>